 It retails in more than 30 countries including North America, South America, Europe, and Asia.
 It is a preferred supplier to multinational companies like BASF, CIBA, Monsanto, and Bayer Crop Sciences.

 DPL accounts for more than 60% of the revenue and profitability of the Company in FY22.
-Phenolics business is cyclical and saw a contraction in EBITDA margins from 28% in FY21 to 19% in FY22 due to raw material costs going up and revocation of Anti Dumping Duty (ADD) for imports from EU, South Korea, and Singapore.
+Phenolic business is cyclical and saw a contraction in EBITDA margins from 28% in FY21 to 19% in FY22 due to raw material costs going up and the revocation of Anti Dumping Duty (ADD) for imports from the EU, South Korea, and Singapore.
 Company had the advantage of high phenol prices in FY21 and partly in FY22, primarily driven by supply chain uncertainty thereby expanding the ROE/ROCE significantly, but that is unlikely to be sustainable in the medium term.
 Globally, phenol is an oversupplied commodity and further phenol capacity is set to be commissioned over the next three years in South East Asia and Europe.
-This could create pressure on Company growth and margins.
+This could create pressure on Company growth and margins as seen in Q2FY23.